What They Do: Plumbers, pipefitters, and steamfitters install and repair pipes that carry liquids or gases.

 How to Become One: Although most plumbers, pipefitters, and steamfitters learn on the job through an apprenticeship, some start out by attending a technical school.
 Most states and localities require plumbers to be licensed.

 Salary: The median annual wage for plumbers, pipefitters, and steamfitters is $59,880.

-Job Outlook: Employment of plumbers, pipefitters, and steamfitters is projected to grow 14 percent over the next ten years, much faster than the average for all occupations.
-New construction and building maintenance and repair should drive demand for these workers, and overall job opportunities are expected to be good.
+Job Outlook: Employment of plumbers, pipefitters, and steamfitters is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Building construction, maintenance, and repair should drive demand for these workers, and overall job opportunities are expected to be good.

 Related Careers: Compare the job duties, education, job growth, and pay of plumbers, pipefitters, and steamfitters with similar occupations.

 Following is everything you need to know about a career as a plumber, pipefitter, or steamfitter with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 Responsible for installing, repairing and maintaining pipes, fixtures and other materials used for water distribution and waste water disposed in the building.

 Respond and attend to guest repair requests.
 Communicate with guests/customers to resolve maintenance issues.
 Visually inspect tools, equipment, or machines.